openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 Once combat ensues, the Berserker is a near unstoppable killing machine.
 Their two handed axe combined with a Might score of 5 ensures that the Berserker will dish out considerable damage.
-They have exceptionally high
-&nbsp;
-defenses, so Berserkers are always willing to call out
+They have exceptionally high defenses, so Berserkers are always willing to call out foes with the *provoked* bane.
+In particularly difficult fights, they will activate their <br>
-<br> foes with
-the *provoked* bane.
-In particularly difficult <br>
-fights, they will
-activate their *battle trance* to fly <br>
-into a rage, making their attacks even more <br>
+*battle trance* to fly into a rage, making their <br>
-deadly and further improving their survivability. <br>
+attacks even more deadly and further improving <br>
-Berserkers must use their rage sparingly, <br>
-however, as entering a *battle trance* comes at <br>
-the cost of one level of the <br>
+their survivability.
+Berserkers must use their rage sparingly, however, as entering a *battle trance* comes at the cost of one level of the *fatigued* bane.
-*fatigued* bane.

 ___
 - **Attributes:** Agility 2 (1d6), Fortitude 4 (1d10), <br> Might 5 (2d6), Will 3 (1d8), Presence 3 (1d8)